 - To remove the “Google” logo in the bottom-right corner, set the “Run Custom Script” toggle to “ON” and in the “Script Code”, type the following:

 [code]runScript(“””jQuery(“#footer1 > tbody > tr”).remove();”””)

 Next, click “Save”.
 You Web Page entry is ready!
-Now, go to “Shows”, create a new Show, add the Web Page you created, resize it to be full screen, click “Save”, and then got to “Monitors” and assign this Show to a Monitor without assigning any Schedule to Playback.
+Now, go to “Layouts”, create a new Layout, add the Web Page you created, resize it to be full screen, click “Save”, and then got to “Monitors” and assign this Layout to a Monitor without assigning any Schedule to Playback.
 Push to your screens and you are all set!
 You should now see your Google calendar on a wall-mounted screen!

 Using a username and password to access a private calendar